Anxiety Treatment in Victoria BC

 Eventually you may decide these coping mechanisms aren’t working for you anymore.

-Exploring healthy ways of combating anxiety can be approached in many ways such as recognising the symptoms of it growing in the body, using self-talk to evaluate the true severity of the perceived threat, sitting with the feelings, imagery exposure, and practising mindfulness with the intent of bringing the brain state back to the present.
+Through counselling, you can explore healthy ways of combating anxiety.
+This can be approached in many ways such as recognizing the symptoms of it growing in the body, using self-talk to evaluate the true severity of the perceived threat, sitting with the feelings, imagery exposure, and practising mindfulness with the intent of bringing the brain state back to the present.